Knowledge Hub

 A software licence is a contract setting out the rules under which you, as the software owner, allow third parties to use your software.
 Software contains intellectual property (IP) rights and is protected by copyright, meaning a licence is needed to protect it when permitting third parties to use it.

-Software licences are essential for both suppliers and customers; however, we are examining licences solely from the software supplier’s perspective.
-As a supplier, you need your licence to:
+Software licences are required for suppliers and customers, but we focus on the supplier’s perspective in this article.
+As a software supplier, your licence needs to:

 • Set out the rules on how your software can and cannot be used by your customers

-• Cover your commercial terms, such as payment and delivery, and
+• Cover your commercial terms, such as payment and delivery

-Software licences come in a variety of forms and address a wide range of circumstances.
-Examples include on-premises licences, individual user licences, company-wide licences that allow organisations to install as many licences as needed, Software-as-a-Service (SaaS) agreements, and End-User Licence Agreements
+Software licences come in various forms and address a wide range of circumstances.
+Examples include on-premises licences, individual user licences, company-wide licences that allow organisations to install as many licences as needed, Software-as-a-Service (SaaS) agreements, and End-User Licence Agreements.

 Our focus here is on-premises licences, where software is licensed to customers to install and run on their local systems.
-An on-premises licence is more suitable for customers who require a niche product specific to their business and critical to their operations.
+An on-premises licence is more suitable for customers who require a niche product specific to their business for their day to day operations.

-By contrast, in SaaS models, the software is hosted on the supplier’s systems, rather than being installed on the customer’s machines.
-Here, we provide a guide to SaaS agreements
+By contrast, in SaaS models, the software is hosted on the supplier’s systems, rather than installed on the customer’s machines.

-If you’re unsure, our expert IT solicitors can help you decide what type of software licence best fits your circumstances and will ensure that the appropriate form of licence is used.
+If you are unsure, our expert IT solicitors can help you decide what type of software licence best fits your circumstances and will ensure that the appropriate licence is used.

 What should be considered in a software licence agreement?